Crime Syndicate of America: 52

 The Crime Society from 52 #52; art by Justiniano.

 In 52 #52, an alternate version of Earth-Three is shown as a part of the new Multiverse.
 In the depiction are characters that are altered versions of the original Justice League of America, plus the Martian Manhunter.
 The names of the characters and the team are not mentioned in the two panels in which they appear.

 Based on comments by Grant Morrison, this alternate universe is not the pre-Crisis Earth-Three, making these new characters unrelated to previous versions.
 In Countdown #31, the name of this team is revealed to be the Crime Society.
 The Society are said to be evil doppelgangers of the heroes of Earth-2, and make their first solo appearance in Countdown Presents The Search for Ray Palmer - Crime Society #1 written by Sean McKeever and illustrated by Jamal Igle.
 In addition to the five known members, this version of the CSA includes evil versions of Green Arrow, Wildcat, Black Canary, Hawkwoman, Stargirl, and Spectre.
 Later issues introduce Annataz Arataz (the counterpart of Zatanna), and counterparts of Supergirl (Kara Zor-El), Wonder Girl (Donna Troy), and Booster Gold.

 Shortly after the Crime Society's introduction, they are offered a place among Monarch's army.
 Already recruited into the Monarch's army, Johnny Quick wins a place in Monarch's elite squad when he defeats his Earth-9 and Earth-2 counterparts in the Countdown: Arena miniseries.
 All of the Crime Society members who are present in the Earth-51 dimension at the end battle with Superman-Prime and the Monarch are killed, as the entire dimension is destroyed with only Superman-Prime surviving.

 The New 52

 The New 52 iteration of the Crime Syndicate, as they appeared on the cover of Justice League (vol. 2) #24 (December 2013, DC Comics), art by Ivan Reis.

 In "The New 52", with the changes of this new timeline, Crime Syndicate was introduced as the true antagonists of the "Villains Month" event, and the Forever Evil series.

-At the conclusion of Trinity War, it is revealed that the leader of the Secret Society of Super Villains, previously known as "the Outsider", is the Earth-Three counterpart of Alfred Pennyworth.
+At the conclusion of Trinity War, it is revealed that the leader of the Secret Society of Super Villains, previously known as Outsider, is the Earth-Three counterpart of Alfred Pennyworth.
 He gains possession of Pandora's Box to open a portal to Earth-3, from which the Crime Syndicate emerges.
 The Crime Syndicate then proceeds to attack the fallen Justice League members and claims Prime Earth now belongs to them.